BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-(A)SCS.md

   ![HANA-DB](/99_images/ASCS1.png)

   SAP NetWeaver ASCS, SAP NetWeaver SCS, SAP NetWeaver ERS, and the SAP HANA database use virtual hostname and virtual IP addresses.
-SIOS Enhanced IP GenApp is used to failover virtual IP address.
+SIOS Enhanced IP GenApp is used to failover virtual IP address (its not mandatory to use it).
 Azure [Load balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) can also be used.

+  Note:

+- SIOS Enhanced IP GenApp adds 2 mins to the failover time

+- It can be used in scenaio's where ILB is not avialble

+- While using Azure ILB, [step 6](## 6.
+Create Floating IP for (A)SCS & ERS cluster)

   The following list shows the configuration of the (A)SCS and ERS IP addresses & Virtual Hostnames configured in DNS.